7 Best Kauai Snorkeling Spots

 *Kid Friendly *Lifeguard *Public Restrooms *Outdoor Showers *Picnic Tables & BBQ Grills

 Salt Pond, named after the Hawaiian salt collecting ponds nearby, is a great Kauai snorkeling site for beginners.
-There is an offshore reef that holds back the big waves.
-This creates a fairly calm spot for ocean exploration.
-Lifeguards stand watch, and beach facilities make your day at the shore an easy one.
+An offshore reef holds back big waves, resulting in a fairly calm spot for ocean exploration.
+Lifeguards stand watch, and beach facilities make your day at the shore a restful one.
 Even the parking here is relaxing – there’s plenty.
-You can hang out on the lawn, play on the sand, or spend time in the water.
+Choose to hang out on the lawn, play on the sand, or spend time in the water.
 Hawaiian monk seals sometimes haul out here on the sand, they like the place so much.
-If you’re not a seal, it’s best to swim at Salt Pond in winter, when south shore waves are smaller.
-To check the waves before you drive over, take a look at kauaiexplorer.com.
-It’s updated daily, and the info comes from the lifeguards themselves!
+If you’re not a seal, ideal swimming conditions at Salt Pond are in winter, when south shore waves are smaller.

-The fish who swim at Salt Pond Park are quite amazing.
-There are rainbow colored wrasses, Moorish idol, baby parrotfish, baby unicornfish, baby goatfish (do you sense a trend, here?), and sea cucumbers.
+The multitude of fish that swim at Salt Pond Park are truly amazing.
+Among them are rainbow colored wrasses, Moorish idol, baby parrotfish, baby unicornfish, baby goatfish (do you sense a trend, here?), and sea cucumbers (ok, not technically a fish but still kinda cool).
 You can also expect to find beautiful raccoon butterflyfish, and boring sea urchins.
 (No, the sea urchins are not boring, they’re quite interesting, but they do bore into rocks and reef.)
 Take your time hanging with the fish here, and you are sure to enjoy yourself.
-I even saw some I had never seen before!
 If you are lucky enough to see an endangered Hawaiian monk seal, what should you do?
-Give the large mammal a wide berth, and let the lifeguards know about your cool find!
+ANSWER: Give the large mammal a wide berth, and let the lifeguards know about your exciting find!

-The entry here is sandy and simple.
-However, as you walk down the sloping sand to the water, prepare to sink more than you’d think – the sand here is very squishy!
-Stones covered in algae line the outer edges of the two coves, but the centers are all sand.
+The entry for snorkeling at Salt Pond is sandy and simple.
+However, as you walk down the sloping sand to the water, prepare to sink more than you’d think – the sand here is very 'squishy'!
+Stones covered in algae line the outer edges of the two coves, but the centers of both are all sand.
 The fish swim among the huge rocks, where the water is more shallow.
-If waves are coming into the coves, expect to be pushed along, as if you’re on a drift dive.
+If waves are rolling into the coves, expect to be pushed along, as if you’re on a drift dive.
 This Kauai snorkeling area is fairly protected from the open sea, so even when you move fast, you’ll always stay near shore.
-Snorkeling is great fun in both coves, but most of the fish are found on the left!
+Snorkeling is great fun in both coves, but most of the fish are found on the left side.

 Salt Pond Beach Snorkel Rentals